 Italy, But Slower: A Toddler’s Tour of Puglia

-Then I had a baby.
+Then we had a baby.

 I slowed down.